nicktheo59/non-nicktheo59.github.io/addback.md

-# WELCOME - Start Here

-_Addback_
+# _Addback_
 [əˈdßåçk]

 NOUN
-1. the action of investing your time and money into products that yield profound multiplicative benefits, such as productivity, health, security, and personal welbeing.
+1. the action of investing your time and money into products that yield `profound benefits`, such as productivity, health, security, and personal welbeing.

-2. adding or compounding your rate of personal / professional / financial achievement through excellent decision making i.e. the decision to evaluate and purchase one or more of the products below:
+2. adding or compounding your rate of personal / professional / financial achievement through excellent decision making

+i.e. the decision to evaluate and purchase any of the carefully researched products below:

 ## Kefir Grains

-Insert Explainer Video
+- Insert Explainer Video
-Insert Chat Button
+- Insert Chat Button
-Insert Ordering Progress
+- Insert Ordering Progress
-One page per product and _includes_ the others to each other...
+- One page per product and _includes_ the others to each other...
+- Referral codes for the first 100 customers

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4p2Mkdyvbl0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>